weesvisje/docs/docs/common/how-it-works/mesh-network.md

   Your browser does not support the video tag.
 </video>

-As of Ditto v1.0 the Multiplexer uses one transport at a time with failover.
-In future versions this feature will enable more complex scenarios such as load-balancing across multiple routes and lossy transports.
+The Multiplexer uses one transport at a time with failover.
+In future versions, this feature will enable more complex scenarios such as load-balancing across multiple routes and lossy transports.

 ## Servers and the Big Peer